Ready to STOP playing behavior whack-a-mole?

 If you need even more support than that, come join us in The Club.

-And, if you work with parents you can see if my year long immersion program, Being With, is right for you.
-Being With equips you with the science, the tools, and the regulation for yourself so you can work with the families with kids with the biggest watchdog and possum brain behaviors.
-Being With graduates receive licensing rights to teach my parent course to your clients and in your community- which means soon, parents all over the world will have access to professionals who can help them with alllll sorts of confusing watchdog and possum brain behavior!
+And, if you work with parents you can see if my year long immersion program, the Professional Immersion Program {formerly Being With} is right for you.
+The Immersion Program equips you with the science, the tools, and the regulation for yourself so you can work with the families with kids with the biggest watchdog and possum brain behaviors.
+The Immersion Program graduates receive licensing rights to teach my parent course to your clients and in your community- which means soon, parents all over the world will have access to professionals who can help them with alllll sorts of confusing watchdog and possum brain behavior!

 Download my free ebook, What Behavior Really Is and How to Change It, to read about owls, watchdogs, and possums.
 The ebook also includes some really helpful visuals that I think make it all make even more sense.